 THE STORY OF THE MEDIAN:

-I am happy to announce the Sign and Median Restoration Committee met for the first time in August 2020.
-The committee is led by Bill Truett and includes our neighbors - Brian D. Frey, Michelle Benningfield, Dom Ivener, Karen Taylor, Carol Sivard, Nic Wendland, Sid Roberts and HTCA Treasurer, TJ Ackerman.
+The Sign and Median Restoration Committee met for the first time in August 2020.
+The committee is led by Bill Truett and includes our neighbors - Brian D. Frey, Michelle Benningfield, Dom Ivener, Karen Taylor, Carol Sivard, Nic Wendland and Sid Roberts.
 The committee is tasked to bring back plans to restore the sign, repair the monument bricks, update the lighting/electrical and to create a Florida friendly landscape.
-Subcommittees are now in place with Brian heading up the lighting and electrical, Nic leading the landscaping, and myself leading the sign and brick restoration.
-Our next meeting in late September will yield a final plan and budget.
-The committee is responsible for raising funds.

 It's important to let our neighbors know why this project is a significant piece of history for Hampton Terrace.
 In 2001, the entrance was a crumbling, dry fountain surrounded by weeds.
 A neighbor’s son, Steven Harris, proposed an idea to spruce up the gateway as an Eagle Scout Project.
 The neighborhood worked together with the Old Seminole Heights Neighborhood Association and City of Tampa to build the sign and monument, as well as install landscaping.
 It was a bold project that required funds to be raised and approvals from the City of Tampa, but in 2003 the project was completed.
 A photo of the completed project was supplied by Donna Harris, Steven's mom, who still resides on Idlewild.
 It is our plan to follow the well documented blueprint created by the committee in 2001.

 We have a tremendous opportunity as a neighborhood to work together, and continue to connect neighbors with neighbors.
-If you have any questions about this project or want to volunteer or donate, you can email me at .
+If you have any questions about this project or want to volunteer or donate, please email us at info@myHTCA.org.